Meeting the Figurehead of Campbell at Inveraray Castle

 Duke of Argyll: Difficult to describe, but it’s the magic of it and the way it makes me feel.
 People who visit Scotland and the west will understand what I am trying to say.
 It can be the rugged beauty of it, the proportions of mountains, water and sky.
 The fresh air and the lack of development give a very unspoilt aspect to it all.
 To me it’s like no other place on earth and I have been to a great many of them.

 Meg: That’s true.
-What is your clan plant badge?
+What is the Campbell clan plant badge?

 Duke of Argyll: Bog Myrtle.
 It’s a local plant that grows in very wet marshy areas.
 It’s a very hardy plant and it’s a natural midge repellent and very welcome at times.
 It has an amazing aroma to it.
 Not very colorful but it’s very pretty.
 Clan plants were used as part of your identity.